fbpx

 Ultimately that was not good enough, we required the seller to have an “as built” land survey done and rectify any boundary issues, if any.

-In the end the seller had to move the driveway over about two foot.
-This prevented my buyer client from having any issues in the future.
+In the end the seller had to move the driveway about two feet.
+This prevented my buyer client from having any future issues regarding the encroaching driveway.

 Why Was It Important To Find Property Lines?